Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 ### Making the Legend

-We have the pie chart in its group.
+You have the pie chart in its group.
 The legend will be made up of SVG circles and text elements.
 It would be good to keep them all in a group.
-This will allow us to access these elements and move them all together.
+This will allow you to move all of the elements together by moving the group, or apply shared styles.

 Create a new group for the legend, add the following: